 Tips for Healthy Travel

-- Travellers may be exposed to the organisms that can cause travellers' diarrhoea.
-These organisms are all spread by human/animal faecal contamination of food, and water or hand to mouth contact after touching contaminated surfaces.
+You may be exposed to the harmful organisms that can cause travellers' diarrhoea.
+These organisms are all spread by human/animal faecal contamination of food and water or hand to mouth contact after touching contaminated surfaces.

-- See our Food and Water Precautions page for information on how to reduce risks.
+- See our Food and Water Precautions and Water Purification page for information on how to reduce risks.

-- washing hands with soap and water or alcohol hand sanitiser, after coughing or sneezing, after going to the toilet, and prior to eating and drinking
+- Washing your hands with soap and water or alcohol hand sanitiser, after coughing or sneezing, after going to the toilet, and prior to eating and drinking

-- when coughing or sneezing cover your nose and mouth with disposable tissues and disposing of them in nearest waste bin after use
+- When coughing or sneezing cover your nose and mouth with disposable tissues and dispose of them in nearest waste bin after use

 Insects and ticks can transmit infectious diseases between humans or from animals to humans.
 When feeding on human blood, vectors such as mosquitoes, ticks, sandflies, fleas, blackflies, tsetse flies and reduviid bugs can transmit dangerous disease causing parasites, viruses and bacteria.

 - Insect and tick bite avoidance should always be considered as the first line of defence against these vector-borne diseases.

 - See our Insect Bite Avoidance and Mosquito bite avoidance pages for information on how to reduce risks.

 Sexually transmitted infections (STIs) occur as a result of unprotected sexual intercourse.